 My Process

-The best cartoons are more than funny art.
-It's usually the written idea that makes you laugh first - with the artwork adding a big boost.
+The best cartoons are more than just funny drawings.
+It's usually the written idea that makes you laugh first - with the artwork adding punctuation and flair.
 So, I like to start with ideas.
 If you already have ideas for cartoons or illustrations, I can create publishing quality artwork to bring them to life.

 If you need help (or are feeling stuck) with concepts or ideas, I can either spray some verbal WD-40 in appropriate areas, or dive in head-first with humor writing.